sensel/morph-docs/docs/morph.md

 * ![Sensel Sensel App home](img/morph_app_icon_usb.jpg) - active usb connection with Morph
 * ![Sensel Sensel App home](img/morph_app_icon_help.jpg) - load help for app

 If there's a red circle and slash, it means the connection is inactive or broken.
+If you have the Morph connected via USB and you see a red circle/slash over the USB icon, double check your USB connection or try a different cable.

 ### Overlay Mapper